 Clinical Field Experiences.
-Once admitted to the Athletic Training Program, students are required to fulfill a minimum of 4 clinical field experiences.
-Students will be assigned to a Preceptor during their four field experiences.
-These field experiences consist of a lower extremity intensive rotation (soccer, track, basketball), an upper extremity rotation (volleyball, softball, baseball), an equipment intensive rotation (football- college or high school), and a general medical rotation (physicians, physical therapists, emergency room).
-These rotations will last for a majority (12 weeks minimum) of the semester the student is completing the rotation.
+Once admitted to the Athletic Training Program, students are required to fulfill a minimum of 5 clinical field experiences.
+Students will be assigned to a Preceptor during the five field experiences.
+These field experiences consist of a team sport rotation, an individual sport rotation, an equipment intensive rotation (football- college or high school,), and a general medical rotation (physicians, physical therapists, emergency room), and the final rotation Is decided by the student These rotations will last for a majority (12 weeks minimum) of the semester the student is completing the rotation.
 Students should expect to work with the assigned Preceptor for the entire season, which in some cases may exceed 120 hours.
 Students must give priority to fulfillment of all clinical field experiences.
 This makes holding down a part time job, or participating in athletics difficult but not impossible.
 Students are expected to assume responsibility for their own transportation to the various clinical assignments that are off campus.

 Uniforms.
 Students must purchase staff clothing items as designated by the Department of Sports Medicine.
 These items (i.e., polo shirts, sweatshirts, t-shirts, etc.) must be worn by students while completing clinical experiences.
 Please see any of the Sports Medicine faculty for specific details.
-Clothing items may be purchased from the Department Secretary.
+Clothing items may be purchased from the Department Administrative Assistant.